coreinfrastructure/best-practices-badge/doc/security.md

    but this is not depended on).
    Ruby's regular expression (regex) language oddly interprets "^" and "$", which can lead to defects (you're supposed to use \A and \Z instead).
-   However, Ruby's format validator and the "brakeman" tool both detect this common mistake with regexes, so this should be unlikely.
+   However, Ruby's format validator and the "Brakeman" tool both detect this common mistake with regexes, so this should be unlikely.
    Since the project data is public, manipulating the 'id' cannot reveal private public data.
 We don't consider the list of valid users